-- (f) Take a look at the correlation scores between the gene MCTS1 and the other genes.
-Write a function that finds the gene with the: - Highest correlation to MCTS1 - Lowest correlation to MCTS1 - Correlation to MCTS1 that is closest to zero
+- (f) Take a look at the correlation scores between the gene ITGB2 and the other genes.
+Write a function that finds the gene with the:

+- Highest correlation to ITGB2

+- Lowest correlation to ITGB2

+• Correlation to ITGB2 that is closest to zero

-Next, for each of these three genes, create a scatter plot with a linear regression model fit between its expression values and those of MCTS1 (e.g. with the regplot function from the Python package seaborn).
+Next, for each of these three genes, create a scatter plot with a linear regression model fit between its expression values and those of ITGB2, for example with the regplot function from the Python package seaborn.